Hebrews, a Letter of Paul?

 This is so drastic because the reformers Luther and Calvin had already rejected it’s Pauline origin.
 Luther had long taken the book as Pauline but later he also accepted the view that Hebrews 2:3–4 is not representative of the apostle Paul.

 Here is said in the medieval translations that the words of Jesus were at first spoken to the hearers and they (the apostles) shared them later to ‘us’ who came to believe.
 But Paul, in several occasions in his writings, refers to the fact that he came to believe through the revelation of Jesus himself at the road to Damascus and not through the preaching of the apostles.
 How could he reckon himself among this ’us’ when he wrote this?
 Let’s look at the verses:

 “3How shall we escape if we neglect such a great salvation?
 It was declared at first by the Lord, and it was attested to us by those who heard him,4 while God also bore witness by signs and wonders and various miracles and by gifts of the Holy Spirit distributed according to his own will.”
 (RSV)

-It is clear in this translation that Paul could not reckon himself among ‘us’.
+It is clear, in this translation Paul could not reckon himself among ‘us’.

-The correct translation (cursive words) of this crown jewel is:
+The corrected translation (cursive words) of this crown jewel is:

-“3How shall we escape if we neglect such great salvation, which began to be spoken by the Lord was established by those who heard him in behalf of us, while God also bore witness by signs and wonders and various miracles and by gifts of the Holy Spirit distributed according to his own will.”
+“3How shall we escape if we neglect such a great salvation, which beginning to be spoken by the Lord was established (recorded) for us by those who heard him, while God also bore witness by signs and wonders and various miracles and by gifts of the Holy Spirit distributed according to his own will.”